Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

 By understanding the motivations and fears that drive different personality types, we can begin to bridge the gaps that divide us.
 We can humanize those around us, understand our neighbors' fears, anger, and shame, and perhaps find a path to common ground.

 If you're intrigued by this exploration of personality and want to dive deeper, we invite you to explore our <a href="/questions">questions section</a>.
-There, you can delve further into the fascinating world of the Enneagram and continue your journey of self-discovery and understanding. 🚀
+There, you can delve further into the world of the Enneagram and continue your journey of self-discovery and understanding. 🚀

 <svelte:head>